Average prairie 18 holer

 Cons: Hole number 1 is a blind dogleg right.
 I would recommend a spotter on this hole.
 We found a disc in the rough and spent about ten or fifteen minutes looking for my throw.
 The rough on the whole course is just ridiculous.
 Even on straight on shots you will spend time searching for discs even if you thought you saw where it landed.
 There just isn't much variety due to the land.
 Theres not much you can do on these prairie courses.
 Again the gravel tees are dangerous if you do any kind of run up.

 Other Thoughts: Overall if you are in the area its worth a visit for one round.
-However these open prairie courses just don't over much challenge.
+However these open prairie courses just don't offer much challenge.
 I gave it a 2.5 which may be a little generous.
 With it being 18 holes i felt it was at least decent.
 Nothing special about it though.
 Just a typical prairie course.

 2 of 2 people found this review helpful.

 2) UPDATE: NICE BRAND NEW TEE SIGN AT THE FIRST TEE AND VERY NICE TEE SIGNS AT EACH TEEBOX.
 THEY HAVE NICE PICTURES THAT ARE FAIRLY ACCURATE TO THE MOWED FAIRWAYS AND CERTAIN KEY TREES.
 THEY ALSO HAVE THE DISTANCE LISTED AS WELL AS THE NEXT TEE ARROW.

 3) Flow through this course is pretty easy as the mowed fairway shows you your line.
 Then from the basket you can follow the mowed path to the next tee and so on and so forth.